adnanrimedzo/DataOperation/readme.md

-# Case study project for Sentiance
+# Data Operation with UI

 This project implemented for data operations on disk.
 Application does three things.